DanLGard/acaweb-09e73/index.md

 <section>
 <div class="row">
        <div class="column1" style="background-color:#ffffff">
-       <p>I am an Early Career Fellow (lecturer-ish) in the Surrey Centre for Cyber Security at the University of Surrey, UK.
+       <p>I am an Early Career Fellow (lecturer) in the Surrey Centre for Cyber Security at the University of Surrey, UK.
 I am most interested in protocol design and provable security, with a particular emphasis on privacy-preserving cryptrography and authentication.
 <br>
        <p>Before this I was a postdoctoral researcher in the Information Security Group at Royal Holloway, University of London.
 I obtained my PhD from the University of Surrey in 2021 under the supervision of <a href="http://www.manulis.eu">Mark Manulis</a>.
-My thesis aimed to develop functionality of attribute-based signatures in both classical and post-quantum settings.
+My thesis developed functionality of attribute-based signatures in both classical and post-quantum settings.
 I have also completed an MMath at the University of Bath with focus on algebra, analysis and probability.
 <br>
 <h3>Publications:</h3>
 For an up to date list of publications, please see either my <a href="https://dblp.org/pid/222/6614.html">dblp</a> entry or my <a href="https://scholar.google.co.uk/citations?user=3BhQZ0kAAAAJ&hl=en">google scholar</a> page.